 Is it possible to prevent Arthritis with lifestyle changes?

 Preventing arthritis is trickier than it sounds.
 As previously stated, there may be genetic factors that play a role in whether or not someone suffers from arthritis.
-However, some external factors have been determined to increase the likelihood of developing arthritis, or in the aggravation of symptoms.
+However, some external factors have been determined to increase the likelihood of developing arthritis, or the aggravation of symptoms.

-Osteoarthritis – Maintaining a healthy weight is one of the most important things you can do to prevent Osteoarthritis.
+– Maintaining a healthy weight is one of the most important things you can do to prevent Osteoarthritis.
 Eating a clean and balanced diet and exercising regularly are the top recommendations for preventative care when it comes to Osteoarthritis.

-Rheumatoid arthritis – Those who smoke cigarettes, and especially those who have smoked for 20+ years, are at a much greater risk of developing rheumatoid arthritis.
-Not only can it cause rheumatoid arthritis, but it can make it worse, and can interfere with the effectiveness of medicine to treat it.
+– Those who smoke cigarettes, and especially those who have smoked for 20+ years, are at a much greater risk of developing rheumatoid arthritis.
+Not only can it cause rheumatoid arthritis, but it can make it worse, and can interfere with the effectiveness of medications to treat it.
 Let’s be straightforward, along with a very lengthy list of reasons to avoid smoking, this is one of the top reasons.